Accessibility Statement

 Whether or not a formal complaint or grievance is made, once the Duluth Public Schools has been notified of inaccessible content, that content will be made available in an accessible format to the reporting party as soon as possible.

-Complaints should be submitted in writing, via email, by completing the website complaint form or by calling the Superintendent’s Office at 218-336-8752.
+Complaints should be submitted in writing, via email, by phone:

 The formal ADA non-compliance complaint should include the following: